Koolkan0709/Movie-Recommendation/README.md

-# Movie-Reccomendation
+# Movie-Recommendation
-Python based movie reccomendation program that uses numpy, pandas and scikit-learn.
+Python based movie recommendation program that uses numpy, pandas and scikit-learn.
 The dataset is imported from kaggle